About the area

 Twice a day the sea races up the channel (the Run) in front of Gooseye.
 It covers the salt marsh and sand banks which, in their season, are carpeted with sea lavender, samphire and sea beet.
 A mile-long walk or train trip along the sea wall brings you to the open sea where you’ll find a fine sandy beach fringed by Corsican pines and adorned with quaint and colourful beach huts.

 If you sailed due North you would reach the North Pole without touching land (bold sailors of the past thought nothing of venturing to Iceland for the fishing).
 Today the Wells fishing fleet sails in over the Bar to land its daily catch of crab, lobster, whelks, and mackerel, some of which you can buy on the Quay.

 One of the boats you may see is a cowslip yellow crab boat, ‘Blucher’, named after its original owner, Ernie Jarvis, who once lived in Gooseye.

 You’ll also see the North Sea Klipper ‘Albatros’.
 Built in 1899 she was the last sail-driven cargo ship in Europe and the last vessel to load a commercial cargo here in Wells.
 She is now a floating bar, restaurant and B&B, and well worth a visit.

-There are wonderful coastal and rural walks to enjoy locally (the Coast Path is only 25 metres away and if you only want to walk one way you can jump on a Coasthopper to get back).
+There are wonderful coastal and rural walks to enjoy locally.
+The Coast Path is only 25 metres away and if you only want to walk one way you can jump on a bus to get back.
 There are also some excellent cycle rides to be had.
 You can hire bikes at Holkham (Holkham byCycle – 01328 713071) and Wighton (On Yer Bike – 07584 308120).
 Or just go for a drive.

 Chris Trent, in his book ‘Motoring Holidays in Britain’, writes: